SwingGuy1024/Blog/README.md

 What assumptions am I no longer making?
 * I'm not assuming the data represents people's ages.
-* I'm not assuming the date is in a list.
+* I'm not assuming the data is in a List structure.
 * I'm not assuming the data is valid.
-* I'm not assuming the list has data.
+* I'm not assuming the list even has data.

 Here we have a more robust method.
 Now this method can be used with any dataset.